By TOM BOWSER

 - Left click on the "OK" button to create the fades.

-Check each hit to verify that the transient/beginning of the clip is not cut off by the fade-in.
+Check each drum hit clip to verify that the transient/beginning of the drum hit is not cut off by the fade-in.
 See the image below for an example of a fade in that crosses into the transient of the drum hit.
 The two white lines that form a triangle on the left hand side of the image below is the "fade in".

 If the transient/beginning of the drum hit is cut off, the sound of the drum hit will not have as much impact.
 Also, Slate Trigger uses the transient to initiate/trigger the playback of a sample.
 You could get triggering errors if this is not corrected.